R411 Program Reviews

 - Submit a report to the department within six weeks of the visit to campus

-Members of the Review Committee will analyze the department self-study, additional data gathered, and create a report making recommendations related to program improvement, continuation and discontinuation.
-The report of the Review Committee will be submitted to the department and Dean for comment.
-The Review Committee will then address comments by the department and dean in a final version of the Review Committee Report.
-The final report of the Review Committee will be submitted to the Provost, with copies to the Department and to the Dean of the College.
+Review Committee members will analyze the department self-study and additional data gathered and create a report with recommendations related to program improvement, continuation and discontinuation.
+The Review Committee will submit their report to the department and dean for comment and will address comments in a final report.
+The Review Committee will submit a final report to the Provost, with copies to the department and college dean.

 4. R411 Preparation and Submission

-Following completion of the final report from the Review Committee, the Department Head will prepare an R411 report based on the review process and submit it to the Provost’s Office.
+Following completion of the Review Committee’s final report, the department head will prepare an R411 report based on the review process and submit it to the Provost’s Office.
 The Provost’s Office will submit the R411 report to the Board of Trustees and Board of Regents.

 |Early Fall||Notify department of review requirement;

 Department head meet with academic dean for program review planning

 |December 1||Submit proposed review member bios to the Provost’s Office for approval.
 Once approved, submit W-9 for external reviewers and an ESC for internal reviewers (if appropriate)|